What is Tai Chi? Does it have possible health benefits? How do we know? Are there any risks we need to be aware of?

 Although Tai Chi is generally safe, it is advisable to check with your doctor before starting if you have a medical condition, are pregnant, have any limiting musculoskeletal problem (e.g. joint or spine problems or severe osteoporosis) or are taking any medication that can make you feel dizzy.

 You may also want to check your instructor’s training and experience and/or get recommendations – as there is no requirement for Tai Chi instructors to be licensed.

 - As a relatively gentle, structured form of exercise Tai Chai is likely to be beneficial for mental and physical health.

 - Evidence suggests it is most likely to be beneficial in preventing falls, and improving fitness, psychological wellbeing and brain function.

 - A range of other health benefits have been suggested but higher quality research is needed to confirm the initial findings.

-- Health risks appear to be low, although, as usual, if you have a medical condition or are pregnant check with your doctor first.
+- Health risks appear to be low, but if you have a medical condition or are pregnant, check with your doctor first.

 Reviewed and updated by Jodie Pearlman, March 2020.
 Next review February 2024